Tsimina/Single_Image_Dehazing/README.md

   > Figure: Left – Real SAR image from Sentinel-1.
 Right – Synthetic SAR-like map generated from a hazy RGB input using our edge-based simulation pipeline.

-  To streamline data loading and ensure consistent alignment between modalities, we implemented a custom PyTorch `dataloader` that automatically maps each clear ground-truth image to its corresponding hazy version and associated prior maps (e.g., dark-channel and synthetic SAR).
-File matching is performed based on consistent filename stems, allowing the loader to construct structured input triplets hazy, sar and their corresponding target clear without manual intervention.
+  To streamline data loading and ensure consistent alignment between modalities, we implemented a custom PyTorch `dataloader` that automatically maps each clear ground-truth image to its corresponding hazy version.
+While matching is performed based on consistent filename stems, allowing the loader to construct structured input triplets hazy, sar and their corresponding target clear without manual intervention.

   ![mapping](https://github.com/user-attachments/assets/b1ae3caa-eb3f-4a80-b04f-ab07ddf52737)